leongcheefai/protein-tracker-app/frontend/PHASE_6_README.md

 # Phase 6: Error & Edge Cases Implementation

-This document describes the implementation of Phase 6 error handling screens for the Protein Pace app.
+This document describes the implementation of Phase 6 error handling screens for the Fuelie app.

 ## Overview